To underestimate is to miscalculate and misjudge. To do so is a grievous error that will cost you dearly. What are you miscalculating?

 The Tendency to Misjudge

 Making a habit of measuring twice before you cut is an adage that holds today.
 In carpentry, you always measure it again.
 It saves you from making the wrong cut.
-Similarly, don’t be pressured into a quick decision when it isn’t necessary.
+Similarly, don’t be pressured into making a quick decision when it isn’t necessary, it nearly always is a costly mistake.
 Of course, the used car salesman doesn’t want you to think about it.
 That’s why “the deal” is only good today.

 You can solve this dilemma by being mindful.
 Measuring is a tangible way to put this principle into action.
 The main issue is with things that are intangible or difficult to measure and quantify.